5 Incredible Benefits Of Swimming

 Another reason why people pick swimming as their primary form of cardio is because it is one of the best full-body workouts.
 Compared to cycling or running, exercises that focus on lower body strength, swimming works your arms, shoulders, back, glutes, hamstrings, legs, and more!
 There’s a reason why Olympic gold medalist swimmers like Katie Ledecky are completely in shape — they thank swimming benefits for their comprehensive fitness routine.

 If you’d like to focus on one area of the body, try drills that are catered to that area.
 For example, grab a kickboard and see how fast you can swim 100 yards with just kicking.
-Or, take a pull buoy and focus on your upper body for a major workout.
+Or, take a pool buoy and focus on your upper body for a major workout.
 Our Endless Pools® Fitness Systems offer various add-on accessories to enhance your workout, such as the Row Bar Kit and Swim Tether Set.

 #3.
 Swimming Boosts Mood & Reduces Stress